 Please complete the following information:

 Student User's Full Name (please print):

 School:Grade:

 Parent/Guardian's Name:

-Parent/Guardian As the parent/guardian of this student, I have read the Student Education Technology Accessafety Policy and Guidelines, and have discussed them with my child.
-I understand that student Internet is designed for educational purposes and that the Board has taken available perestrict and/or control student access to material on the Internet that is obscene, objection inappropriate and/or harmful to minors.
-However, I recognize that it is impossible for the access to all objectionable and/or controversial materials that may be found on the Internet the Board (or any of its employees, administrators or officers) responsible for materials my acquire or come in contact with while on the Internet.
-Additionally, I accept responsibility communicating to my child guidance concerning his/her acceptable use of the Internet - i.e. conveying standards for my daughter/son to follow when selecting, sharing and exploring resources on the Internet.
-I further understand that individuals and families may be liable udent access to recautions to nable, Board to restrict et.
-I will not hold y child may for e., setting and information and
+Parent/Guardian As the parent/guardian of this student, I have read the Student Education Safety Policy and Guidelines, and have discussed them with my child.
+I und the Internet is designed for educational purposes and that the Board has to restrict and/or control student access to material on the Internet that is obtinappropriate and/or harmful to minors.
+However, I recognize that it is impaccess to all objectionable and/or controversial materials that may be four the Board (or any of its employees, administrators or officers) responsible acquire or come in contact with while on the Internet.
+Additionally, I acceptomunicating to my child guidance concerning his/her acceptable use of conveying standards for my daughter/son to follow when selecting, sharing resources on the Internet.
+I further understand that individuals and families derstand that student access to aken available precautions to oscene, objectionable, possible for the Board to restrict and on the Internet.
+I will not hold for materials my child may pet responsibility for the Internet - i.e., setting and g and exploring information and

-To the extent that proprietary rights in the design of a website hosted on Board-owned or would vest in my child upon creation, I agree to assign those rights to the Board. leased servers
+To the extent that proprietary rights in the design of a website hosted on B would vest in my child upon creation, I agree to assign those rights to the B

-Please check each that applies: I give permission for the Board to issue an Internet/e-mail account to my child.
-I give permission for my child's image (photograph) to be published online, provide first name is used.
-I give permission for the Board to transmit "live" images of my child (as part of a granternet via a web cam.
-I authorize and license the Board to post my child's class work on the Internet with upon any copyright my child may own with respect to such class work.
-I understand first name will accompany such class work. roup) over the
+Please check each that applies: I give permission for the Board to issue an Internet/e-mail account I give permission for my child's image (photograph) to be published first name is used.
+I give permission for the Board to transmit "live" images of my child Internet via a web cam.
+I authorize and license the Board to post my child's class work on t upon any copyright my child may own with respect to such class work first name will accompany such class work. d online, provided only his/her d (as part of a group) over the he Internet without infringing k.
+I understand only my child's

 Parent/Guardian's Signature: Date:

-Student I have read and agree to abide by the Student Education Technology Acceptable Use and and Guidelines.
-I understand that any violation of the terms and conditions set forth in the Guidelines is inappropriate and may constitute a criminal offense and/or may result in dient As a user of the Board's Education Technology, I agree to communicate over the Internet Education Technology in an appropriate manner, honoring all relevant laws, restrictions he Policy and isciplinary action and through the
+Student I have read and agree to abide by the Student Education Technology Acce and Guidelines.
+I understand that any violation of the terms and conditio Guidelines is inappropriate and may constitute a criminal offense and/or As a user of the Board's Education Technology, I agree to communicate or Education Technology in an appropriate manner, honoring all relevant la ons set forth in the Policy and may result in disciplinary action wer the Internet and through the

 Student's Signature: Date: